 Recreational Club Exclusively for La Floresta Residents is First of its Kind in Brea

-La Floresta’s Swim & Play Club, located on nearly two acres in the heart of the community broke ground December 19, 2013.
+La Floresta’s Community Swim Club, located on nearly two acres in the heart of the community broke ground December 19, 2013.
 The Club will be a resort-style amenity exclusively for community residents and guests of all ages and paid for by the master homeowners' association.
-The Club is expected to be completed summer 2014.

 William Hezmalhalch Architects, a global comprehensive land planning and design firm, designed the Spanish colonial-style building and resort-style amenities while Land Concern, a landscape architecture firm based in Orange County, designed the lush landscaping in and outside of the Club.

-Birch Hills Apartments incorporates state-of-the-art green features and incorporates design principles that have achieved a LEED certified Platinum rating, the highest possible.
+Birch Hills Apartment Homes incorporate state-of-the-art green features and incorporates design principles that have achieved a LEED certified Platinum rating, the highest possible.
 Some of the features will be solar efficient light fixtures, Energy Star appliances, and low VOC interior materials, in addition to built-in water conservation with flow restrictors, tankless water heaters, and drought tolerant landscaping.
 All of this keeps costs down for residents and is in keeping with Brea’s emphasis on green building.

 Contact the City of Brea's Housing Department for more details and applications.

 La Floresta, a multigenerational, mixed-use master planned community in Brea welcomed its first homeowners on Saturday, August 10th.
 The first five families moved into the Paseo townhome community being built by Standard Pacific Homes.
-At this time, 39 units in Paseo have been built and sold.
+Currently, 52 units in Paseo have been built and sold.
 The full build out of 118 units is expected by fall of 2015.

 Paseo, the second neighborhood to be built in La Floresta, is a collection of townhomes with early California architectural influences, innovative interior space planning and outside drought tolerant landscaping.
 The 118 two-story townhomes are designed with three open floor plans with 1,518 to 1,867 square feet.
 The homes have three to four bedrooms, two-and-a-half to three baths, front porches and spacious Great Rooms next to gourmet kitchens and dining areas.
 To learn more about Paseo by Standard Pacific Homes, stop by the sales office daily or call 714-993-3687.

-Interest is building for La Floresta, as more than 10,000 families and individuals of all ages have visited the La Floresta Welcome Center since it opened in May 2011.
-Located on the north side of Imperial Highway at La Floresta Drive, between Valencia and Rose Drive, the La Floresta Welcome Center features aerial displays, historical footage and construction updates.
+Interest is building for La Floresta, as more than 15,000 families and individuals of all ages have visited the La Floresta Welcome Center since it opened in May 2011.
+The La Floresta Welcome Center features aerial displays, historical footage and construction updates.
 All available information is presented by specially trained La Floresta Ambassadors, who are knowledgeable about the vision of La Floresta, future new home opportunities, and preliminary commercial plans for the 120-acre La Floresta Community and 90-acre Birch Hills Golf Course portions of the mixed use master planned community.

 La Floresta LLC in cooperation with Caltrans and the Brea Public Works Department are continuing to work on street improvements on Imperial Highway and Valencia Avenue.